An impression of how Terry Smith

 Recorded: July 16th 1966

-and although it is clear, it is not to modern standards.
+Note: Although this clear recording is over 50 years old, it is not to modern standards.

 Please read the transcript below as you listen...